boyter/boyter.org/content/posts/publishing-a-pico8-game.md

 I am however very impressed with pico-8 and how easy it is to work with.
 I can see why people use it now, allowing you to nail down the core mechanic for distilled fun, and then build out on that.
 The fact I was able to go from

-> September 18th 20203 - I think im actually going to commit to finishing something in pico-8.
+> September 18th 2023 - I think im actually going to commit to finishing something in pico-8.
 I find I work best with constraints and not a blank canvas.
 Because it is so constrained you have to cut down to the barest thing possible.

 to

 > September 26th 2023 - Published.

-Is nothing short of amazing to me.
+About a week.
+Nothing short of amazing to me.
 Now to tackle something a little more complex, and grind out game development for a bit.
 Maybe one day I can make something people really want to play.

+EDIT: Someone posted this post to Hacker News https://news.ycombinator.com/item?id=37703651